ZhenrongShen/CellGAN/README.md

 ### Quick Start

-1. We provide a pre-trained model `checkpoints/model.pth` for synthesizing cytopathological images.
+1. We provide a pre-trained CellGAN generator `checkpoints/model.pth` for synthesizing cytopathological images.

 2. Use the following command for synthesizing a certain number of image of a desired cervical cell type.